brotherhood-of-recursive-descent/tankism/README.md

 ### 10/2022 Relative Positioning
 > see 37193f42f3c4e66f7140bc9ea7614b6e01a35808

 We implemented relative positioning of entities this evening.
 It is basically building a tree of transform components.
 With each entity only having max one transform and one transform only having one parent you get a scene graph.

+To demonstrate relative positioning we decided to build a planet demo.
 As a bonus each planet as an emitting light attached to it.

 ```go
 // see app/position/main.go